Murray beaten by Berrettini in Stuttgart final

 Berrettini did not lose focus while waiting for Murray and backed up the break with a swift hold to love.

-The Scot needed the physio again in the seventh game and even though he held his serve, he visibly struggled for the rest of the match as the Italian world number 10 wrapped up a win that put his season back on track in time for Queen's, where is is defending champion, and Wimbledon, where he was runner-up last year.
+The Scot needed the physio again in the seventh game and even though he held his serve, he struggled for the rest of the match and it looked at times as if he could retire from the final.

+The Italian world number 10 broke Murray's serve to wrap up a win that put his season back on track in time for Queen's, where is is defending champion, and Wimbledon, where he was runner-up last year.

+"It feels unbelievable," said Berrettini, who had surgery on his racquet-playing hand in March.

+"Coming back from an injury and the first surgery in my life and winning the title, not playing my best tennis in the first round... it feels even more special."